Ed Ricketts

 Edward Flanders Robb Ricketts (May 14, 1897 – May 11, 1948) was an American marine biologist, ecologist, and philosopher.
 Renowned as the inspiration for the character Doc in John Steinbeck's 1945 novel Cannery Row, Rickett's professional reputation is rooted in Between Pacific Tides (1939), a pioneering study of intertidal ecology.
 A friend and mentor of Steinbeck, they collaborated on and co-authored the book, Sea of Cortez (1941).

 Eleven years later, and just three years after the death of Ed Ricketts, John Steinbeck reprinted the narrative portion of their coauthored book with a new publisher, with Steinbeck removing Ricketts as coauthor, adding a biography of Ed Ricketts and re-titling the book The Log from the Sea of Cortez (1946).
 Steinbeck also added a eulogy for Ricketts, but it was met with public backlash.

 Gwyn Conger Steinbeck, the writer's second wife, thought highly of Ricketts.
-She said, "There was such a special magic about Ed Ricketts, and, in many ways he was John's offspring; he was the source of the Steinbeck Nile."
+She said, "There was such a special magic about Ed Ricketts, and, in many ways he was John's offspring; he was the source of the Steinbeck Nile.

 Life

 Ricketts was born in Chicago to Abbott Ricketts and Alice Beverly Flanders Ricketts.
 He had a younger sister Frances and a younger brother Thayer.
 His sister Frances (Ricketts) Strong said he had a mind like a dictionary and was often in trouble for correcting teachers and other adults.
 Ricketts spent most of his childhood in Chicago, except for a year in South Dakota when he was age 10.

 After a year of college, Ricketts traveled to Texas and New Mexico.
 In 1917, he was drafted into the Army Medical Corps.
 He hated the military bureaucracy, but according to John Steinbeck, "was a successful soldier".

 After discharge from the army, Ricketts studied zoology at the University of Chicago.
 He was influenced by his professor W.C.
-Allee, but dropped out without taking a degree.
-He then spent several months walking through the American south, from Indiana to Florida.
+Allee, a biologist and ecological theorist, who would go on to write a classic early textbook on ecology.
+Ricketts became a proponent of ecological thinking, in which man was only one part of a great chain of being, caught in a web of life too large for him to control or understand.
+However, he dropped out without taking a degree.
+He then spent several months walking through the American South, from Indiana to Florida.
 He used material from this trip to publish an article in Travel magazine titled "Vagabonding Through Dixie".
 He returned to Chicago and studied some more at the university.

-In 1922, Ricketts met and married Anna Barbara Makar.
-Born to Croatian immigrants in 1900, she went by the nickname Nan, which is also what Ricketts called her.
+In 1922, Ricketts met and married Anna "Nan" Barbara Makar, who was born to Croatian immigrants in 1900.
 In 1923, the couple had a son, Edward F. Ricketts, Jr. and moved to California to set up Pacific Biological Laboratories with Albert E. Galigher, a college friend of Ricketts' with whom he had run a similar business on a smaller scale.
 In 1924, Ricketts became sole owner of the lab, and soon two daughters were born: Nancy Jane on November 28, 1924, and Cornelia on April 6, 1928.